SlabLU: A Two-Level Sparse Direct Solver for Elliptic PDEs: Algorithm and complexity costs

 The numerical results feature a high order discretization scheme that interfaces particularly well with sparse direct solvers which we use to resolve high frequency scattering problems to high accuracy.
 As discussed in Section \ref{sec:other_disc}, HPS is a spectral collocation discretization that employs multiple subdomains to enforce the PDE using spectral differentiation.
 The subdomains are coupled together by ensuring continuity of the solution and its derivative across subdomains.
-A natural approach to factorizing the sparse coefficient matrix is to first factorize each leaf subdomain in parallel and then solve the remaining sparse matrix $\mtx {\tilde A}$.
-The total cost of factorizing a sparse matrix arising from the HPS discretization can be expressed as

-where $N$ is the total number of unknowns and $p$ is the polynomial degree used in the spectral collocation method.
-Traditionally, the pre-factor cost of the leaf operations has been considered prohibitively expensive.
-However, \cite{yesypenko2022parallel} describes simple GPU optimizations that use batched linear algebra to significantly accelerate the leaf operations.
-The results are particularly compelling for $p$ up to 42.
-Numerical experiments presented in \cite{yesypenko2022parallel} demonstrate that the choice of $p$ does not have a significant impact on the time required to factorize the sparse matrix.
-This means that $p$ can be chosen based on physical considerations rather than practical concerns.